PepsiCo overcomes lagging US sales in a strong second quarter

-PepsiCo reported better-than-expected earnings and revenue in the second quarter despite sluggish North American sales.
+PepsiCo reported better-than-expected earnings and revenue in the second quarter and expressed confidence that new and revamped products can boost its lagging North American sales in the second half of this year.

+In a conference call with investors Thursday, PepsiCo Chairman and CEO Ramon Laguarta said the company plans to introduce protein-enhanced versions of snacks like Pop Corners in the next few months and will eventually make high-protein versions of some of its biggest sellers.
+Protein beverages are also going on sale later this year.

+“Consumers are adopting protein solutions in their diets at a pace that was not the case in a few years back,” Laguarta said.
+“We can provide democratized solutions at large scale.
+That’s what we’re trying to do.”

 Sales of Frito-Lay and other snacks fell 1% in North America during the April-June period, PepsiCo said Thursday, while beverage sales slid 2% in the region.

-Years of double-digit price increases from PepsiCo and changing consumer preferences has weakened demand for the company's drinks and snacks, PepsiCo said in February.
+Years of double-digit price increases from PepsiCo and changing consumer preferences has weakened demand for the company's drinks and snacks, the company said in February.
 It said Thursday that it's trying to combat perceptions that its products are too expensive by expanding distribution of value brands like Chester's and Santitas.

 Sales rose in some other regions, including Latin America and Asia.
 PepsiCo said low- or no-sugar versions of its trademark Pepsi saw strong sales globally.